AnantV-dev/terraform_aws/README.md

 # terraform_aws
-This is terraform code for AWS environment deployment.
+This is terraform code for AWS environment provisioning.